riboviz/workflows/cwl/CwlUserGuideNotes.md

 * Input files are considered to be in a read-only directory separate from the output directory.
 * `InitialWorkDirRequirement:` with `listing:` with `$(inputs.src)`: stage input files into the output directory.
-* `valueFrom: ${self.basename}`: extract base name of input file from leading directory path (this can be ommitted and the behaviour is the same)
+* `valueFrom: $(self.basename)`: extract base name of input file from leading directory path (this can be ommitted and the behaviour is the same)

 ```console
 $ cwl-runner linkfile.cwl arguments-job.yml